hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 language and literature have been continued down to the present day, although, for more than two thousand years, it has ceased to be a spoken language.
-I am now going to speak to you of the two most ancient epics, called the Râmâyana and the Mahâbhârata.
+I am now going to speak to you of the two most ancient epics, called the Rāmāyana and the Mahābhārata.
 They embody the manners and customs, the state of society, civilisation, etc., of the ancient Indians.
-The oldest of these epics is called Ramayana, "The Life of Râma".
+The oldest of these epics is called Ramayana, "The Life of Rāma".
 There was some poetical literature before this — most of the Vedas, the sacred books of the Hindus, are written in a sort of metre — but this book is held by common consent in India as the very beginning of poetry.

-The name of the poet or sage was Vâlmiki.
+The name of the poet or sage was Vālmiki.
 Later on, a great many poetical stories were fastened upon that ancient poet; and subsequently, it became a very general practice to attribute to his authorship very many verses that were not his.
 Notwithstanding all these interpolations,